National Planning Policy Framework

 The National Planning Policy Framework (NPPF) is a land-use planning policy in England.
 It was originally published by the UK's Department of Communities and Local Government in March 2012, consolidating over two dozen previously issued documents called Planning Policy Statements (PPS) and Planning Policy Guidance Notes (PPG) for use in England.
-It has since been revised in 2018, 2019 and 2021.
+It has since been revised in 2018, 2019, 2021, twice in 2023 and once in 2024.
+The live version is from December 2024.

-The NPPF pursues a pro-growth, neoliberal and deregulationist agenda.
-As well as sweeping away the previous Labour government's top-down housing targets and regional planning strategies in conjunction with the Localism Act 2011, the NPPF introduced a presumption in favour of sustainable development at the heart of the English planning system, which encourages local planning authorities to plan positively for new development, and approve all individual proposals wherever possible.
+As well as sweeping away the 1997–2010 Labour government's top-down housing targets and regional planning strategies in conjunction with the Localism Act 2011, the NPPF introduced a presumption in favour of sustainable development at the heart of the English planning system, which encourages local planning authorities to plan positively for new development, and approve all individual proposals wherever possible.
 The other core principles of the framework are of a genuinely plan-led system, empowering local people to shape their surroundings, and seeking high quality design and standards.

 History

-An outline of proposed reforms to the British planning system were published in a policy green paper by the Conservative Party in February 2010 prior to that year's general election.
+An outline of proposed reforms to the British planning system was published in a policy green paper by the Conservative Party in February 2010 prior to that year's general election.
 It included integrating the principal features of all national planning policies into one document to make the many existing guidance documents clearer and more priority focused.

 Following the formation of the Coalition government, on 20 December 2010, the Minister for Decentralisation, Greg Clark MP, announced a review of planning policy, designed to consolidate all policy statements, circulars and guidance documents into a single, simpler National Planning Policy Framework.

 A consultation draft of the NPPF was subsequently published on 25 July 2011 which raised a large number of responses and concerns from national organisations such as the National Trust.

 The final original version was published on 27 March 2012.
 Despite the pledge for a national policy of only fifty pages, the NPPF was released as a 65-page document, together with a 27-page Technical Guidance document, though this was still a large reduction from the previous guidance of over 1,300 pages.
 Local planning authorities were given a 12-month transition period to ensure their plans were compliant with the new NPPF.

 A revised NPPF was published by the UK Government's Ministry of Housing, Communities and Local Government on 24 July 2018.
 This is the first revision of the National Planning Policy Framework since 2012.
 It implements around 85 reforms announced previously through the Housing White Paper, the planning for the right homes in the right places consultation and the draft revised National Planning Policy Framework consultation.
 The revised NPPF has since been updated on 19 February 2019 following a technical consultation to redefine deliverable housing.
 On 23 May 2019 the Secretary of State for Housing, Communities and Local Government issued a Written Ministerial Statement to remove paragraph 209a from the revised National Planning Policy Framework following a legal judgement.